Don Addis

 Donald Gordon Addis (September 13, 1935 – November 29, 2009) was an American comic strip artist.

 He received his bachelor's degree from the University of Florida, where he was in charge of the production lab for the student newspaper, The Alligator (later The Independent Florida Alligator).
-His work includes a self-published collection of his work at U of F, numerous freelance cartoons for Playboy magazine, and the syndicated newspaper strips:
+His work includes a self-published collection of his work at UF, numerous freelance cartoons for Playboy magazine, and the syndicated newspaper strips: